RagnarB83/ash-documentation/docs/QM-MM-protein.rst

 - Amber files (PRMTOP)
 - OpenMM files (XML-file)

 *Option a.
-OpenMM using the CHARMM forcefield*
+OpenMM using built-in CHARMM/Amber forcefields*

 The ASH-OpenMM interface can now set up a new biomolecular system starting from a raw PDB-file, adding hydrogens, solvating, minimize and running classical MD simulations.
-This has the convenience of using the same MM program that ASH uses for QM/MM.
+This has the convenience of using the same MM program that ASH uses for QM/MM, and no need to switch between different programs.

 Example on lysozyme: